msabramo/kallithea/docs/api/api.rst

 create_user
 -----------

+Create new user.
-Creates new user.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::